vignat/vignat/nat-box.md

 The partially-verified NAT-box aims to a single-threaded multiple-internal/single-external port dynamic polling mode network address translation unit that uses port number as a flow identifier.
 However in its present state it lacks the following features to be considered a practical implementation:
 * Flow expiration.
 Currently once added flow lives forewer leading to the flowtable overflow.
 * Available ports pool.
 In the present implementation for a new flow a new port always allocated.
 It is totally adequate the zero-deallocation policy, but when we fix the flow expiration bullet, the ports will become a scarce resource, and we will need a list data structure (which should not be difficult to verify, though), or something more efficient.
 For the more efficient appropriate datastructure one can consult the verified garbage collectors works.
+* The same goes with the memory for stored flow-entries.
 * Performance.
 The map, as well as the nat-box itself, is not optimized for performance, so it need some optimizations to keep up with the user expectations.
 Concurrency would be a nice thing to support, given that DPDK has it enabled by design.
 Benchmark is to be done.
 * L2 routing.
 The current implementation operates on L3, and does not implement ARP and uses a broad cast Ethernet address instead.
 Therefore receiving NICs usually drop such packets.
 As Ethernet configuration changes rarely, one possibility is to use a static preconfigured lookup table.